chriswendt/ietf/draft-ietf-stir-passport.md

 **3.2.2.1.1. "otn" and "dtn" - Originating and Destination Telephone Number claims**

-If the originating identity is a telephone number, the claim "otn" should be included as a claim.
-If the destination identity is a telephone number, the claim "dtn" should be included as a claim.
-The format of the telephone number for both "otn" and "dtn" claims should follow the canonicalization defined in Section 3.2.1.
+If the originating identity is a telephone number, the claim "otn" SHOULD be included.
+If the destination identity is a telephone number, the claim "dtn" SHOULD be included.

-Telephone Number strings for "otn" and "dtn" claims should be canonicalized according to the procedures specified in [ietf-stir-rfc4474bis-07] Section 6.1.1.
+Telephone Number strings for "otn" and "dtn" claims MUST be canonicalized according to the procedures specified in [ietf-stir-rfc4474bis-08] Section 6.1.1.

 **3.2.2.1.2. "ouri" and "duri" - Originating and Destination URI claims**

-If the originating identity is not a telephone number, the claim "ouri" should be included as a claim with the value cooresponding to the URI form of the identity as defined in [RFC3986], alternatively it could also contain an application specific identity string, if URI format is not appropriate.
+If the originating identity is not a telephone number, the claim "ouri" SHOULD be included with the string cooresponding to the URI form of the identity as defined in [RFC3986], alternatively it could also contain an application specific identity string, if URI format is not appropriate.

-If the destination identity is not a telephone number, the claim "duri" should be included as a claim.
-The same value format rules apply as stated for "ouri".
+If the destination identity is not a telephone number, the claim "duri" SHOULD be included.
+The same string format rules apply as stated for "ouri".

 **3.2.2.2. "mky" - Media Key claim**